techwriter-pl/techwriter-pl.github.io/blog/district-c-collaboration/index.md

 In 2023, our Technical Writing Team consisted of four people, out of which two were new joiners.
 Each of us had a different set of experiences and knowledge to share.
-It was in our best interest to think about how to collaborate better and align our efforts.<br></br> We were happy to exchange thoughts with a group of American students of the English Studies at the [UNCW](https://www.linkedin.com/school/uncw/) and the Polish post-graduate students taking a technical writing course at the [Vistula](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) non-public university.<br></br> The students participating in the project could interview the Technical Writing Team about our team's role at Hitachi Energy.
+It was in our best interest to think about how to collaborate better and align our efforts.

+We were happy to exchange thoughts with a group of American students of the English Studies at the [UNCW](https://www.linkedin.com/school/uncw/) and the Polish post-graduate students taking a technical writing course at the [Vistula](https://vistula.edu.pl/kierunki-studiow/komunikacja-techniczna) non-public university.
+They used design thinking principles to examine our work environment, aiming The students participating in the project could interview the Technical Writing Team about our team's role at Hitachi Energy.
 Students used design thinking principles to examine our work environment, aiming to analyze, find opportunities, gather suggestions, and present them.
 All of that happened under the watchful eye of
 [Dr. Lance Cummings](https://www.linkedin.com/in/lance-cummings-phd/), an English professor who specializes in applying AI in the realm of writing.
 He was the originator of this unusual project.